Rameshmamuduru/Software_Testing/03_Agile_Testing_Process.md

 - accept or reject the work result.

 **Scrum Master**
-- The main role facilitating and diving the agile process.
+- The main role facilitating and driving the agile process.

 **Developers and QA**:
 - Develop and Test of the software